Renia274/User-Management-API/README.md

 To delete a specific user, send a DELETE request to /api/users/{id} where {id} is the user's identifier.
 Request

-    DELETE /api/users/123
+    DELETE /api/users/4
     Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...

     Response

     HTTP/1.1 204 No Content

-Please note that the actual request and response formats may differ based on your implementation.
+Please note that the actual request and response formats may differ based on your implementation for this API.
 Also, all requests for endpoints ccan be done through PowerShell.

 ## Pagination